 actions.
 Along with prayers for the end to abortion, the novena also includes

-prayers for the end to domestic violence and use of the death penalty, for
+prayers for other intentions related to human dignity, such as the end to the use of the death penalty, for

-those near the end of their lives, and for children awaiting adoption.
+those nearing the end of their lives, and for all who are on the path of adoption.

 to download a free app for your Android or iPhone or to sign up for daily

-for Facebook to stand in solidarity and raise awareness, which are available in
+for Facebook to stand in solidarity and raise awareness, which are also available at www.9daysforlife.com.

 the leaders' resources page (www.usccb.org/about/pro-life-activities/january-roe-events/9-days-for-life-resources-for-leaders.cfm).